NEstelami/ZAPD/docs/zapd_extraction_xml_reference.md

 ## Array

 The `Array` element is special, because it needs an inner element to work.
-It will declare an array of it's inner element.
+It will declare an array of its inner element.

 Currently, only [`Scalar`](#Scalar), [`Vector`](#Vector) and [`Vtx`](#Vtx) support being wrapped in an array.